VerifiedInc/Hooli-Demo-Web/README.md

 The application's home page is a sample login page.
 In order to sign in, you may enter any combination of email address and password. _Please note, if the email address is not valid email format, credentials will not successfully issue on subsequent screens._

 Once passed the login screen the user is prompted to activate their Unum ID digital identity card or not.
 If agreed to, an EmailCredential is issued corresponding to the authenticated user.
+A number of 'dummy' credentials (e.g. FullNameCredential, SsnCredential) will also be issued for the user.

 The critical api call to [/credentials](https://docs.unumid.co/api-overview#issue-credentials) for issuing the credentials can be found in the [coreAPI.server.ts](/app/coreAPI.server.ts) file.
 By issuing credentials Hooli qualifies themselves for Unum ID's [Free IDV](https://docs.unumid.co/api-overview#free-idv-guide) offering.